zaycodes/zaycodes.github.io/_posts/2019-12-13-my-experience-applying-to-outreachy.md

 On the 26th of Novemmber 2019, I got the most exciting news that I had been selected as an Outreachy intern for Wikimedia.
 I was excited that I didn't give up before I even started simply because I thought it wasn't for me.
 So I will be working on the project: Documentation improvements to the ~20 top 100 most viewed MediaWiki Action API pages on-wiki.

-### Community bonding period
-Before the internship officially began, I created my blog and my user page on wikimedia.
-I had a video chat session with my mentor to discuss my goals for the internship as well as get all the necessary resources I needed.
-I also reviewed the list my mentor made on pages that needed improvements.
-I was under the weather for a while during this period so it kind of slowed me down a bit but I'm happy I was able to complete my community bonding activities.

-### Internship Progress report 1
-The internship officially kicked off on the 3rd of december 2019.
-I started with working on the micro-tasks that weren't completed during the contrbution period.
-So far I've been able to work on three pages and currently working on the fourth one.
-Thanks to the reports and resources from my mentor, It has really made things a lot more easy for me to understand.

-To cap this all up, I'm really excited to be working for Wikimedia, it feels like a dream come through and I also look forward to working with my mentor and the Wikimedia community to be able to contribute my own little quota to this wonderful foundation.
+I'm really excited to be working for Wikimedia, it feels like a dream come through and I also look forward to working with my mentor and the Wikimedia community to be able to contribute my own little quota to this wonderful foundation.